material-motion/material-motion/concepts/runtimes.md

 At any given point in time a Runtime can either be Idle or Active.

-A Runtime is Active when there is at least one Active executor.
+A Runtime is Active when there is at least one active executor.

 An executor can be active for any of the following reasons:

 - An associated gesture recognizer is active.
-- The animate event returned a Boolean value of false, indicating no further animation work is required.
+- The animate event returned a Boolean value of false.
+- The executor